sohel10/vision-quality-inspection-yolov8/README.md

 # 🚗 License Plate Recognition (YOLOv8 + EasyOCR)

 ## 📌 Overview
-This project implements an **Automatic License Plate Recognition (ALPR)** system.
+This project implements an end-to-end Automatic License Plate Recognition (ALPR) pipeline.
-It uses **YOLOv8** for license plate detection and **EasyOCR** for text recognition.

-### What it does:
+The system:
-- Detects plates in images and videos
+- Detects license plates in images and videos using YOLOv8 (object detection)
-- Reads the plate numbers using OCR
+- Extracts the text on the plate using EasyOCR (optical character recognition)
-- Saves results as annotated images, cropped plates, and structured CSV logs
+- Outputs both visual evidence (annotated frames, cropped plates) and structured data (CSV logs)

-### Tech Stack
+This pattern is common in fleet analytics, gate access control, tolling, parking enforcement, and traffic safety.

+## 🔍 What the pipeline does
+- 🔎 Detects plates frame-by-frame
+- 🧠 Reads plate characters (e.g. "ABC1234")
+- 🗂 Logs each detection with timestamp, bounding box, and confidence score
-- OpenCV
+- 🖼 Saves:
+  - Annotated images/video with boxes + labels
-- Pandas
+  - Cropped plate images
+  - A CSV audit trail of all detections

+## 🧰 Tech Stack
+- **YOLOv8 (Ultralytics)** – real-time license plate detection
+- **EasyOCR** – OCR for plate text extraction
+- **OpenCV** – image/video processing
+- **Pandas** – structured logging and analytics
+- **Python 3.9** – packaged to run in a conda environment

 ---